ltbringer/swiggy-order/README.md

     }
 }
 ```
 This can be obtained via opening the network tab and monitoring the response for the `POST` requests on `https://www.swiggy.com/dapi/cart` API, when an item is selected from the menu and it shows up in the cart.
-The reason for copying the payload is to prevent code changes if the API structure, restaurant-ids, menu-item-ids were to change.
-The open source nature of this tool means fixing such issues are a matter of a simple PR but it didn't occur to me as time well spent.
+The reason for copying the payload is to prevent code changes if the API structure / restaurant-ids / menu-item-ids / ??? were to change.
+The open sourced nature of this tool means fixing such issues are a matter of PRs but it didn't occur to me as time well spent.
+None of the changes I can forsee would be frequent where changing the `config.json` seems to be much more time efficient than changing the code.

 ### Address
 `address_id` can be found through the web-interface monitor the response for the `POST` requests on `https://www.swiggy.com/dapi/cart` API when trying to click the "DELIVER HERE" button, post the checkout button.